GitWorktree.org logoGitWorktree.org

 git log --oneline -1

-If you omit both the -b flag and the branch name, Git automatically creates a new branch named after the last path component:
+If you omit both the -b flag and the branch name, Git uses the last path component as the branch name.
+If that branch does not exist yet, Git creates it from HEAD:

 Detached HEAD Checkout